Silvia & Jack Speyer

 And what is Silvia’s opinion of the business she has taken on?

-“I am building a high-end, professional barn offering an exceptional level of care,” says Silvia without hesitation.
+“I am running a high-end, professional barn offering an exceptional level of care,” says Silvia without hesitation.
 “I have a growing community of like-minded people who enjoy a relaxing, fun, and safe environment.
 This is where they can learn and pursue their preferred riding styles.
-We are passionate about both classical dressage, hunter-jumper, jumper and combined training.
+We are passionate about both classical dressage and combined training.
 If you are a professional who competes in the shows, we will support you to reach the levels you desire.
 If you don’t wish to compete, and just want to ride for pleasure, we have miles of trails for you to hack around.”
 For those who don’t even want to get on a horse, the spacious, rolling pastures of the barn offer an idyllic retreat from downtown Austin.
 “It’s a crime to be in Texas Hill Country and be disconnected from horses and the outdoors,” says Silvia.
 “We organize yoga classes for moms and mindfulness workshops for stressed executives.
 We help people connect to nature by offering free hiking (without a horse) with a guide that helps identify local native plants and herbs.
 Whatever doubts they have fall away the moment they turn into the green canopy of Jones Road and see the first horse peeking over the white fence.”

 Silvia studied for and received a Level I certificate in Dressage from the American Riding Instructors’ Association (ARIA).
 “I am especially sympathetic to adult beginners,” she says.
 “I know how intimidating it can first appear, especially when the first equestrian you encounter is someone in a fancy show outfit, whose biography proclaims that they have been riding since they were in their mother’s womb!
 I may be in dressage now, but my first horse was a green quarter horse who only knew how to do trail rides.
 I didn’t know what boots to buy or even how to put on an English bridle.
 But I had this incredible love for horses, which I believe many members of the Austin public share.
 So if you want to start this journey, however brief or long you want it to be, we’re here for you, with empathy, honesty, and sincerity.”